dcoon/svharmony/owners_manual/Sails.md

 Area: 180,00m2

 Maximum Apparent Wind (AWS) Speed Rating = 15 knts

+Reefing the main to 2 in medium air and 3 in heavier air helps keep air in the spinnaker and can be faster than having more main.
 ### Code 65
 Code 65 NPL Code Xi Xi09 CDT - 2019